TheInvincibleRalph/Pistis-DevOps/scripts/network/network_guide.md

-# Detailed Explanation of the Network Script
+# Detailed Explanation of the Network Monitoring Script

 ```bash
 #!/bin/bash